MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/configuration-manager.md

 ## Why do I need to change the OfficeMgmtCOM setting in Step 12?

 Using OfficeMgmtCOM="False" configures Office to get updates automatically from Microsoft directly from the internet, instead of Configuration Manager downloading and distributing the updates.
-Getting updates for Office Insider directly from the internet simplifies update management for you.
-You'll automatically get new updates to Office Insider when they're released.
+Getting updates for Microsoft 365 Insider directly from the internet simplifies update management for you.
+You'll automatically get new updates to Microsoft 365 Insider when they're released.

 If you use Group Policy in your organization, you can turn off OfficeMgmtCOM by setting the “Management of Microsoft 365 Apps for enterprise” policy to Disabled.
 You can find that policy under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates in the Group Policy Management Console.

 ## I already have Office installed.
 Do I need to go through all these steps to get Office Insider?

-If you already have Office installed, you don’t have to uninstall and reinstall Office to move those devices to Office Insider.
+If you already have Office installed, you don’t have to uninstall and reinstall Office to move those devices to Microsoft 365 Insider.
 You can use Group Policy and the following policies:
 - Update Channel
 - Management of Microsoft 365 Apps for enterprise
 - Update Path